sw5813/alexa/README.md

 ------------
 An Alexa Skill that extends the capabilities of Alexa to run a google search for any question and scraping the results page.

-Trigger Ask Anything by saying, "Alexa, question."
+Trigger Ask Anything by saying, "Alexa, I have a question."
 Then, proceed to ask it what you want!

 Example questions:
 - "can you use dish soap in a dishwasher"